mpv-player/mpv-build/README.rst

     echo --enable-nonfree    >> ffmpeg_options

-(Do this in the mpv-build toplevel directory, the same that contains the build scripts and this readme file.)
+Do this in the mpv-build top-level directory (the same that contains the build scripts and this readme file).
+It must be done prior running ./build or ./rebuild.

 Installing dependencies on Debian or Ubuntu
 ===========================================